Merlin Holland

 Christopher Merlin Vyvyan Holland (born December 1945) is a British biographer and editor.
 He is the only grandchild of Oscar Wilde, whose life he has researched and written about extensively.

 Biography

 Born in London in December 1945, Christopher Merlin Vyvyan Holland is the son of the author Vyvyan Holland and his second wife, Thelma Besant.
 He is the only grandchild of Oscar Wilde and Constance Lloyd.

 His mother Thelma was an Australian cosmetician who became the personal beauty adviser to Queen Elizabeth II for about 10 years from the mid-1940s.
-His paternal grandmother, Constance, had changed her and her children's surname to Holland (an old family name) in 1895, after Wilde had been convicted of homosexual acts and imprisoned, in order to gain some privacy for the boys and distance from the scandal.
+His paternal grandmother, Constance, changed her and her children's surname to Holland (an old family name) in 1895, after Wilde was convicted of homosexual acts and imprisoned, in order to gain some privacy from the scandal.